-- 1.2 The purpose of the item on today's agenda is for the Partnership to present to councillors the strategic plans for management of community safety in Norfolk, as the term of the Safer Norfolk Plan 2021-24 comes to an end. - 1.3 This item was due to be considered at the Scrutiny Sub Panel's cancelled September 2023 meeting.
+- 1.2 The purpose of the item on today's agenda is for the Partnership to present to councillors the strategic plans for management of community safety in Norfolk, as the term of the Safer Norfolk Plan 2021-24 comes to an end. - 1.3 This item was due to be considered at the Scrutiny Sub Panel's cancelled September 2023 meeting and subsequently at the Scrutiny Sub Panel's meeting in December 2023 that was declared inquorate.
 The information has been expanded to include an update on the Partnership's Strategic Assessment.